Where the design community meets.

-Singapore Product Designer Joined over 4 years ago via an invitation from Steven S.
+Singapore Product Design Joined over 6 years ago via an invitation from Steven S.

 I felt like we seen this popped up now and again about DN turning into a cesspool of negativity/bots/self promotion/ads even before it was bought over to Andrew's team. (although it was uncommon when it was invite only).

 It's an issue that people will need to learn to deal with, but you can decide on how.
 Just like a decent neighbourhood, you can always choose to move and relocate when things go bad, or you find ways to help the community tackle the issue.